SnehaSingh197/LibraryDataAnalysis/README.md

 '''sql

-Use Library
+USE Library

-select * from books
+SELECT * FROM books;

-select * from branch
+SELECT * FROM branch

-select * from branch_reports
+SELECT * FROM branch_reports

-select * from employees
+SELECT * FROM employees

-select * from issued_status
+SELECT * FROM issued_status

-select * from members
+SELECT * FROM members

-select * from return_status
+SELECT * FROM return_status

 -- Foreign Key